Actionable Insights

 Jonathan Goldberg, CFA — Director of US Equities, Crewcial Partners

 An endowment is not your money.
-It belongs to beneficiaries who do not yet exist.
-Its time horizon is measured in generations.
-A committee member who would personally hold 70% bonds at this stage of life is not wrong about their own portfolio.
-They are wrong about this one.
+It belongs to beneficiaries who do not yet exist, with a horizon measured in generations.
+A committee member at a stage in life where 70% bonds makes personal sense isn't wrong about their own portfolio, but they are wrong about this one.

 The compounding argument